rssnyder/fetch-movies/README.md

 # getMovies

 This file holds a few functions.
 The first get the magnet link for the top 1080p torrent on the pirate bay for a given movie.
+Give it as much information as you can, and you can also specify the quality [480p, 720p, 1080p, ...].

 The second gets a list of new movies out on dvd formatted as a python dictionary.